SagaHealthcareIT/mirthsync/README.md

         that directory.
 The RESTRICT_TO_PATH must be specified relative to the target directory.
-      --include-configuration-map                       A boolean flag to include the configuration map in the push.
+      --include-configuration-map                       A boolean flag to include the configuration map in a push or pull.
 Default: false --skip-disabled                                   A boolean flag that indicates whether disabled channels should be pushed or pulled.
 Default: false -d, --deploy                                         Deply channels on push